cb-technologists/blog/content/posts/gitops-series-part-1.md

 In the second part we will add the automation of our [CloudBees Jenkins Distribution](https://www.cloudbees.com/products/cloudbees-jenkins-distribution).
 This will include plugin management, configuration, and more.

-In the final part we will look at [CloudBees Core](https://www.cloudbees.com/products/cloudbees-core) and some cool stuff we can do there with custom Operations Center and Managed Master images.
+In the final part we will look at [CloudBees Core](https://www.cloudbees.com/products/cloudbees-core) and some cool stuff we can do with custom Operations Center and Managed Master images.

 Overall, while the goal of this series is educational, I hope it is also useful and that the assets are useable.
 As I write this I am using this automation daily to make my life easier as I play around with new features and try new configurations.